amazon-ion/ion-java-path-extraction/README.md

 ```

 see PathExtractorBuilder [javadoc](https://static.javadoc.io/com.amazon.ion/ion-java-path-extraction/1.0.1/com/amazon/ionpathextraction/PathExtractorBuilder.html) for more information on configuration options and search path registration.

+### Optimization

+There are two implementations: "strict" and "legacy".
+The strict implementation is more performant, particularly as the
+number of fields extracted grows.
+By default `PathExtractorBuilder.build()` will try to build you a strict extractor and
+will fall back to the legacy extractor.
+You may be explicit that you want a specific implementation by calling
+`PathExtractorBuilder.buildStrict()` or `PathExtractorBuilder.buildLegacy()`.

+The strict implementation supports basic paths, with field names, index ordinals, and annotations on top-level-values or
+wildcards.
+It does not support mixing field names and index ordinals, multiple callbacks on the same path or annotations
+on non-wildcard values.
+Case-insensitive annotations matching is not supported.

 ### Notification
 Each time the `PathExtractor` encounters a value that matches a registered search path it will invoke the respective